Broad and Cassel

 Lewis Horwitz joined the firm as a partner in 1948 to handle litigation.
 The three of them remained together at Broad and Cassel for more than 30 years.
-In 1968, Norman Broad, Shepard’s nephew, became managing partner and led the Firm into an era of strategic growth, opening offices in Orlando, Boca Raton, West Palm Beach and Fort Lauderdale in a 12-year span.
-Offices later opened in Tallahassee, Tampa, Destin, Jacksonville and Palm Beach.
+In 1968, Norman Broad, Shepard’s nephew, became managing partner.

 Broad and Cassel LLP and Nelson Mullins Riley & Scarborough LLP combined into a super-regional law firm on August 1, 2018 in Florida, known as Nelson Mullins Broad and Cassel.
-The combined firm has more than 750 attorneys and professionals operating in 25 offices across 11 states and Washington, DC.
+The combined firm has more than 750 attorneys and professionals operating in 25 offices across 11 states and Washington, D.C.